pr0g/cmake-examples/README.md

 ## Disclaimer

-I am __NOT__ a CMake expert - these examples may contain gaffs, faux pas, mistakes etc etc..
+I am **NOT** a CMake expert - these examples may contain gaffs, faux pas, mistakes etc etc..
 Please take everything with a pinch of salt and if you recognize a blatant error or mistake please feel free to create an issue or PR.

 ## Background

-For the longest time I just didn't grok __installing__ in CMake<sup>1</sup>.
+For the longest time I just didn't grok **installing** in CMake<sup>1</sup>.

 I didn't understand _why_ you'd ever want to do it, or _what_ it was useful for.
-When I started looking into _how_ to do it I could not make head nor tail of all the various __install__ commands.
+When I started looking into _how_ to do it, I could not make head nor tail of all the various **install** commands.
 While trying to figure all this stuff out I was immersing myself in trying to learn Modern CMake (targets, targets targets...) and how these two things are related.

 The examples in this repo are the culmination of many months of sporadic research to try and understand CMake more fully and write better CMake scripts.

 I'm sharing my journey so far to hopefully help some other poor soul who is in the same boat I'm in.
 With any luck there will be something someone finds useful here.

-For an explanation<sup>2</sup> of _what_ (in the context of CMake) __installing__  is, please see the [installing](installing/README.md) section and take a look at the various [example](examples/core) projects for context.
+For an explanation<sup>2</sup> of _what_ (in the context of CMake) **installing** is, please see the [installing](installing/README.md) section and take a look at the various [example](examples/core) projects for context.

 1. I recently discovered a kindred spirit on [reddit](https://www.reddit.com/r/cpp/comments/6m7sp6/cmake_and_c_whats_the_deal_with_installing/)
 2. My interpretation?